mikessh/migmap/README.md

 * `--no-cdr3` report clonotypes, for which not even a portion of CDR3 is identified

-* `-q` quality threshold.
+* `-q x` quality threshold.
 Lowest quality for CDR sequences should be higher than the threshold for a clonotype to pass filter.
 Mutations having quality lower than the threshold are also filtered

-* `-l` clonotype detalizaiton level.
+* `-l x` clonotype detalizaiton level.
 Possible values: `0`, `1`, `2` and `0,1`, `0,1,2`, etc. At detalization level `0` clonotypes are grouped by CDR3 sequence, all mutations are then assembled and enumerated within clonotype.
 For detalization level `1` CDR1,2 and 3 sequences are used.
 For level `2` CDR3 sequence and all sequence mutations are used in clonotype grouping.
 Output will be generated for all specified levels and `outputPrefix` will be appended with `L$level.txt`.
-Note that out-of-frame and stop codon presence is calculated corresponding to detalization level, i.e. stop codons in FW1 don't *noStop* field in level `0` output.
+Note that out-of-frame and stop codon presence is calculated corresponding to detalization level, i.e. stop codons in FW1 don't *noStop* field in level `2` output.

-* `-N` take `N` first reads for analysis (useful for down-sampling)
+* `-N x` take `x` first reads for analysis (useful for down-sampling)

-* `-p` use `p` cores (uses all cores by default)
+* `-p x` use `x` cores (uses all cores by default)

+* `-a` [MIGEC](https://github.com/mikessh/migec) compatibility mode.
+Assumes FASTQ headers contain a *UMI:NNNNN:READ_COUNT* entry and performs separate read and UMI (event) counting

+* `--debug` Debug mode.
+Will run in a single thread and pring IgBlast output to stdout.

+* `-h` display help message

 ## NOTE

-IgBlastWrapper only aligns to top alleles (marked by ```*01``` in IMGT nomenclature) to speed-up.
-Mismatches are then extracted from alignment and reported
+By default **IgBlastWrapper** only aligns to top alleles (marked by ```*01``` in IMGT nomenclature) to speed-up.
+Mismatches are then extracted from alignment and reported.
-Not all receptor & species combinations are supported for species other than human and mouse.
+Not all receptor & chain combinations are supported for species other than human and mouse.

 ## HINT

 The most straightforward way to build the scripts is to create an Intellij Project (Groovy), then use "Open Module Settings"->Artifacts(+)Jar->from modules with dependencies followed by Build->Build artifacts.
-Module architecture will be changed to Maven soon..
+Module architecture could be changed to Maven soon..
 As for now you are recommended to use platform-specific binaries from [Latest release](https://github.com/mikessh/igblastwrp/releases/latest)